tldr-pages/tldr/pages/common/vifm.md

 `vifm .`

-- Open specified directories on left or right plane:
+- Open specified directories on left and right planes:

 `vifm {{path/to/directory_1}} {{path/to/directory_2}}`